aadilayub/firefox-i3wm-theme/README.md

 ![](screenshot.png)

+> this theme is no longer actively maintained since I've stopped using i3wm

 A theme for Firefox meant to emulate [qutebrowser](http://qutebrowser.org) and integrate with the i3 window manager.

 ## Install & configuration instructions